Learn how you can use generative artificial intelligence (GenAI) at CCCU and what conditions the University has put on its use.

 Look at the poster below for some ideas on how you could use GenAI to help with coding work.

-It is always important to differentiate between our own original work and what comes from someone else.
+It is always important to differentiate between our own original work and what comes from elsewhere.
 In academic writing we do this via a system of citations and references.
 You can find out more about referencing in the Learning Skills Hub module Introduction to Referencing.

 We firmly advocate that you use reliable, academic sources for research.
-Where you use GenAI tools, you must acknowledge their influence on your work by referencing appropriately.
-We recommend, where possible, you follow the links GenAI tools provide to their sources and verify the information’s accuracy and reliability.
+Where you use GenAI, you must acknowledge its influence on your work by acknowledging and referencing appropriately.
+We recommend you follow the links GenAI tools provide to their sources and verify the information’s accuracy and reliability.

-Do not submit work produced in whole or part by GenAI tools, either verbatim or after paraphrasing, without citing the tool and attaching an appendix of the prompts used.
-You can learn more about referencing GenAI on Cite Them Right.
+Always reference GenAI in your work.
+Do not submit work produced in whole or part by GenAI tools, either verbatim or after paraphrasing, without citation.
+You can learn more about citing and referencing GenAI on Cite Them Right.

-There are many different referencing systems used across the University.
+There are several different referencing systems used across the University, depending on the subject you are studying.
 You can find out which referencing system is used by your academic department by checking your module handbook.

 There are legal, ethical, and copyright considerations when using any AI generated content.
-For example, if problematic content is present in the training data, there is the potential to reproduce harmful content.
+If problematic content is present in the training data, there is the potential to reproduce harmful content.
 Always proofread, fact-check, and critique appropriately.

 Academic integrity is about our responsible sharing and use of information created by others.
-When you use information from another source, you must always give credit to the author of that work, including information that is generated by an AI tool.
+When you use information from another source, you must always give credit to the author of that work, including information that is generated by AI.
 Without acknowledgement of the use of a GenAI tool, you risk academic misconduct.

-You must declare all use of GenAI in the preparation for assessment and reference its direct use correctly (see the section on Referencing below).
+You must acknowledge all use of GenAI in the preparation for assessment and reference its direct use correctly (see the section on Referencing above).

 Your module lead will provide further detailed guidance in your Module Handbook.